kristiandupont/kanel/README.md

 };

 ```

+The configuration file contains the following fields:

+### `connection` *(Required)*
+This is the database connection object.
+It follows the [`client`](https://node-postgres.com/api/client) constructor in [pg](https://www.npmjs.com/package/pg).
+As you will typically want to run Kanel on your development machine, you probably want a simple localhost connection as in the example above.

+### `filenameCasing`
+Specifies how you like your files cased.
+Can be any of the [recase](https://www.npmjs.com/package/@kristiandupont/recase) options: `dash`, `snake`, `camel` or `pascal`.
+Default is `pascal` which means your generated files will have filenames that look like this: `UserProfile.ts`.

+### `sourceCasing`
+Specifies what the casing of your database entities are.
+The standard is for entities to be snake cased, so the default is `snake` but if you for any reason use another convention, you can specify it here.

+### `preDeleteModelFolder`
+Delete the model folder before generating files?
+Set this to `true` if you want to make sure that there are no deprecated models in your model folder after running Kanel.
+Defaults to `false`.

+### `customTypeMap`
+This allows you to specify (or override) which types to map to.
+Kanel recognizes the most common types and applies the most likely Typescript type to it, but you might want to override this.
+This map maps from postgres type to typescript type.

+### `schemas`
+This is an array of schemas to process.
+These contain the following fields:

+### `schema.name`
+Name of the schema.

+### `schema.modelFolder`
+Folder on disk where the models will be stored.
+Note that if `preDeleteModelFolder` above is set, this folder will be deleted and recreated when Kanel is run.

+### `schema.ignore`
+An array of tables and views to ignore.
+Use this if there are things in your database you don't care to generate models for like migration information etc.

+## Example

 To see an example of the result, check out the [/example](example) folder.
 It uses the [Sample Database](https://www.postgresqltutorial.com/postgresql-sample-database/) from www.postgresqltutorial.com.